MicrosoftDocs/bing-docs/bing-docs/bing-autosuggest/quickstarts/rest/nodejs.md

         };
         ```

-    2. Store the body of the response when the `data` flag is called
+    2. Store the body of the response when the `data` flag is called.

         ```javascript
         response.on ('data', function (d) {